JParzival/mediafier/README.md

-# imgTransPy
+# mediafier

-Python library that will help you to with image transformation and image augmentation for machine learning and artificial vision projects.
-Enables the user to modify images for different purposes, as increasing a dataset or just changing some image properties.
+Python library that helps with media (image/video) transformation and augmentation for machine learning and artificial vision projects.
+Enables the user to modify media for different purposes, as increasing a dataset or just changing some properties.

 <br/>